CLASP Project #1: SunRISE Ground Radio Lab (GRL)

 Prerequisites:

-• Some data analysis and programming experience and using MATLAB will be useful but not required.
+- Data analysis and programming skills, especially in Python, will be useful for this experience, but are not strictly required.

 Research Mode: In Lab/Hybrid